-where [hs/Fe] is the average abundance of the heavy s-elements (Ba and La) and [ls/Fe] is the average abundance of the light s-elements (Y and Zr).
+where [hs/Fe] is the average abundance of the heavy s-elements (Ba and La), and [ls/Fe] is the average abundance of the light s-elements (Y and Zr).
 Here, the differences with the de~Castro sample, in the [Fe/H] range from 0.0 to -0.5, are much smaller.
-While the exact trend that goes to higher [hs/ls] values for lower metallicity stars (within the Ba star regime) is slightly different, the range covered is the same and the differences can be explained \Ana{by the different methodologies, and s-process elements included in the averages}.
-At lower metallicities, below -0.6, we observe a clear drop in [hs/ls] in our sample with our metal-poor stars clustering between [hs/ls] of around 0.0 and [hs/ls] of around 0.4 without showing any clear trend.
-This drop in [hs/ls] at lower metallicities has been predicted by some nucleosynthesis models. \Ana{In particular, we show in Fig.~\ref{fig:comparison-hsls} the AGB nucleosynthesis yields published by \cite{GorielyMowlavi00} for different surface enrichments, i.e. after typically 10 to 30 identical thermal pulses.
-These models represent five stars with different metallicities and masses (between 1.5 and 3.0~\Msun), and consider the parametrized partial mixing of protons from the AGB envelope into the C-rich layers at the time of the third dredge-up.
-This partial mixing of protons leads to an s-process that is strongly sensitive to the stellar metallicity transforming in particular material into lead at metallicities [Fe/H]$<-1$.
-Such a modelling is seen in Fig.~\ref{fig:comparison-hsls} to give rise to a bell-shaped [hs/ls] as a function of metallicity.
-We refer to \cite{GorielyMowlavi00} for the details on the models.}
+While the exact trend that reaches higher [hs/ls] values for lower metallicity stars (within the Ba star regime) is slightly different, the range covered is the same and the differences can be explained \Ana{by the different methods and s-process elements included in the averages}.
+At lower metallicities, below -0.6, [hs/ls] clearly drops in our sample, clustering between [hs/ls] of around 0.0 and [hs/ls] of around 0.4, without showing any clear trend.
+This drop in [hs/ls] at lower metallicities has been predicted by some nucleosynthesis models. \Ana{In particular, we show in Fig.~\ref{fig:comparison-hsls} the AGB nucleosynthesis yields published by \cite{GorielyMowlavi00} for different surface enrichments, that is, after typically 10 to 30 identical thermal pulses.
+These models represent five stars with different metallicities and masses (between 1.5 and 3.0~\Msun) and consider the parametrised partial mixing of protons from the AGB envelope into the C-rich layers at the time of the third dredge-up.
+This partial mixing of protons leads to an s-process that is strongly sensitive to the stellar metallicity, and it in particular transforms material into lead at metallicities [Fe/H]$<-1$.
+This modelling is shown in Fig.~\ref{fig:comparison-hsls} to give rise to a bell-shaped [hs/ls] as a function of metallicity (we refer to \cite{GorielyMowlavi00} for the details of the models).}